 8 to 10 questions correct

 Climate expert: Well done!
 You’re super climate-literate.
-You probably already know that one of the most important things you as an individual can do to combat climate change is to spread the word.
+You probably already know that one of the most important things you can do as an individual to combat climate change is to spread the word.
 Go ahead: Brag a little, share this quiz with your friends, and find out who knows the most about climate change.